 4. Try something different

 If you’ve been told that short girls can’t wear boyfriend jeans or have any other “fashion magazine advice” bouncing around in your head, it’s time to memory block.
 There are so many girls who swear by the advice they read in Cosmo 15 years ago and have literally never had the confidence to go against it.
 The key to looking good is feeling good and if a pair of distressed boyfriend jeans is what’s going to make you feel good, go for it!
+There are so many places like here, that you can find lots of different jean styles and sizes.
 If you’re short, roll up the cuff, wear them with a cute heel or a pair of sneakers and a fitted t-shirt.

 5. Don’t forget about tailoring